-Queen of the South v Kilmarnock
+Kilmarnock too strong for Queens

 Post update

-Foul by Ruben Soares Junior (Queen of the South).
+Foul by Alexander Cooper (Queen of the South).

-Attempt missed.
-Stephen McGinn (Kilmarnock) right footed shot from outside the box is just a bit too high.